There are two main types of vehicle insurance:

 Your premium depends on factors like the make of car – the size of the engine, your age, your sex, where you keep the car overnight, what the car is used for and who else drives the car.

-More information on how to find cheap insurance can be found here.
+More information on how to find cheap insurance is available from Which?.

 Further, advice and frequently asked questions about obtaining motor insurance, can be found at the following links:

 Car insurance can be very expensive, especially for younger and older drivers (additional useful information can be found at the link above), so it is important to shop around to help keep costs down.
 Remember to compare what is covered by the policy, not just the price – key policy information and documents are a good way of comparing precisely what one policy offers against what another policy offers.

 You can also agree to pay the first part of any claim - this is called an agreed excess or a standard excess and can be a good way of lowering the premium of your policy.
 If you have not claimed, and as such your “claims history” is good, insurance companies will usually offer you a “no-claims discount” which is usually means around 30-65% off your premium.

 This means that the safer a driver you are the cheaper your insurance is.
 You can also pay a small amount to protect you no-claims discount, this means that if you do make a claim you will not lose your entire no-claims discount.

 For "DOs and DON'Ts" on car insurance, follow this link.